-Special Education (SPED) in Scotland is a six-week study abroad program offered through the Department of Special Education and the Center for International Education.
+Special Education (SPED) in Scotland is a six-week study abroad program offered through the Department of Special Education in summer 2015.
 The program allows undergraduate students to study and experience firsthand the Scottish special education system.
 The program consists of two weeks of classroom observation at a Scottish special school, a three-week class taught at the University of Aberdeen by Dr. Rose Battalio with guest lectures from Scottish faculty, and five-day tour of the Scottish Highlands.
-The summer 2013 faculty leaders are Dr. Rose Battalio and Art Brandt from the Department of Special Education.
+The summer 2015 faculty leaders are Dr. Rose Battalio and Art Brandt from the Department of Special Education.

 You will live with host families in the Edinburgh area, Dunkeld, or the Orkney Islands during the classroom observation period of the program.
 Edinburgh is a historic yet modern city of 1.2 million people.
 It is the political capital of Scotland and home to many cultural attractions.
 Dunkeld is a small town 15 miles north of Perth, Scotland.
 The Orkney Islands is an archipelago in northern Scotland, situated 10 miles north of the coast of Caithness.
 Final placements will be made by Dr. Battalio.

 Weeks 3, 4, & 5

 You will reside at the University of Aberdeen.
 Aberdeen is a thriving city of 200,000.
 With excellent museums, great concert venues, and a vibrant nightlife, the city offers something for everyone.
 And its location--on the coast, at the confluence of two rivers, and near the Cairngorm Mountains--guarantees both spectacular scenery and incredible opportunities for those who love the outdoors.